 A second story goes that while a wife was on vacation, her mother visited her home and the husband scrambled to impress her.
 With only leftover hard-boiled eggs and basic ingredients in the kitchen, he reheated the eggs by deep frying them.
 Then he threw what he could find — water, tamarind juice, sugar and fish sauce — into a pan to make a sauce, forgot about it so that the mixture simmered until it was rich and thick.
 He poured the sauce over the fried eggs and served them to his mother-in-law who was truly impressed.

 I don’t know which version you like better, I still prefer my version based on my sometimes overactive imagination which I sure can’t tell you about.
 I can, however, share with you the recipe for this wonderful dish with the photo taken by my daughter, Sam (she’s taking up A.B.
 Photography and she likes to practice by taking photos of what I cook).

-3 tbsps. of tamarind paste (available in supermarkets) or 6 tbsps. of fresh tamarind extract
+- 3 tablespoons tamarind paste (available in supermarkets) or 6 tbsps. of fresh tamarind extract

-1 to 2 chili peppers (siling labuyo), finely sliced
+- 1 to 2 chilies (siling labuyo), finely sliced

-Start by making the sauce so that by the time the sauce is rich and thick, the eggs will still be hot.
-In a small pan, stir together the tamarind paste (or juice), sugar, patis and water.
+- Start by making the sauce so that by the time the sauce is rich and thick, the eggs will still be hot.
+In a small pan, stir together the tamarind paste (or juice), sugar, fish sauce and half a cup of water.
 Bring to the boil, lower the heat to medium and continue boiling, uncovered, to reduce.

-When the sauce is thick, ladle over the eggs.
-Sprinkle the toasted onion, garlic and sliced chili peppers on top and around the eggs.
+- When the sauce is thick, ladle over the eggs.
+Sprinkle the toasted onion, garlic and sliced chilies on top and around the eggs.
 Finally, garnish with fresh cilantro leaves.
-Serve hot.
+Serve the son-in-law eggs hot.